 - 2 serrano chiles, stems and seeds removed, diced

 - 1/2 bunch cilantro, stems trimmed, roughly chopped

 - 1/3 cup vegetable oil

-Combine this mixture with water, yogurt, and salt in a bowl.
-Cover it with plastic wrap and set aside in a warm place at least 12 hours or as long as 24.
-When ready, the batter should be smooth and foamy, a bit thinner than pancake batter.
+Mix ground mixture with water, yogurt, and salt in a bowl.
+Cover with plastic and set aside in a warm place at least 12 hours or as long as 24 hours.
+When ready, batter should be smooth and foamy, a bit thinner than pancake batter.